 The most common reason for the pain is gallstones — hardened deposits of digestive fluid that can form inside your gallbladder.

-Inflammation or infection of your gallbladder are other possible culprits.
+The good news is there are treatments to effectively relieve gallbladder pain.
 Read on to learn more about what gallbladder pain feels like and how to alleviate the discomfort.

 Gallstone pain